My gardening story - growing vegetables, the purpose of this series is to enable you to know more about how I became the gardener that I am today.

 They seemed to grown without end.
 Every time we went out there we would find more beans to pick off.
 As a child it was so exciting to sit down to dinner at night and eat something that my family had grown!

 One thing that was pretty much a constant in my first garden was tomato plants.
 At first this was because we planted them there and they thrived.

 Thereafter, they succeeded because tomatoes are fantastic self-seeders and so they would just continue to pop up here and there.
 We never complained!

 Some of the juiciest tomatoes I have ever eaten were grown in my little garden.
 I used to watch them from when they were very little right through to when I would have to get Dad to stake them for me so that they didn’t topple over under their own weight.
 It was grand.

-You don’t need years of experience (or any experience for that matter!) to put fresh, homegrown food on the table.
+You don’t need years of experience (or any experience for that matter!) to learn how to grow vegetables.
 Here are some of the easiest vegetables to grow in your backyard:

 Growing lettuce and other leafy greens is as simple as it gets.
 The seeds are uncomplicated little survivors – they can even make it through a light frost.

 They don’t need a ton of sun, either.
 Give each seed a few inches to grow (especially if you’re planting more solid-headed breeds), and bury about ½ inch below the soil’s surface.

 The soil should be moist but not overly damp.
 You’ll need to check for bugs, but there’s really nothing else to it – just clip the leaves (they come up quickly!), wash and enjoy.